ivartj/ltools/README.md

     cn=foo,dc=example,dc=com        Dzień dobry!

-`lget` does not differentiate between an LDIF entry's DN and attributes, except that it will not print JSON objects for LDIF data that does start with a DN (in order to ignore things like version headers).
+`lget` does not differentiate between an LDIF entry's DN and attributes, except that it will not print JSON objects for LDIF data that does not start with a DN (in order to ignore things like version headers).

 Cartesian product of entry attribute values is useful when an entry can have